-Before a document is accepted by the Dais to be voted on it is referred to as a working paper.
+Before a document is accepted by the Dais, to be voted on, it is referred to as a working paper.

-- A working paper must have the following attributes to be accepted as a draft resolution: At least one Sponsor. - A combination of signatories and sponsors to equal 25% of the committee present during the first session. - Sponsors have had substantive additions either through direct clauses or impactful ideas to the working paper.
+- Delegates need to first download the official SRMUN working paper template at Conference Services.
+Working papers will not be reviewed unless on the SRMUN template. - A working paper must have the following attributes to be accepted as a draft resolution: - At least one Sponsor. - A combination of Signatories and Sponsors to equal 25% of the committee present during the first session. - Sponsors have had substantive additions either through direct clauses or impactful ideas to the working paper.
 These are the only individuals called to the Dais when edits are returned. - Signatories are Member States who would like to see the idea debated and do not necessarily have to agree with the idea.